-Article 3 Section 302 of the Erie County Charter is hereby amended as follows: Section 302.
-Powers and duties b.
+Article 3 Section 2 of the Erie County Charter is hereby amended as follows:

+Section 2.
+Powers and duties

 Except as otherwise provided in this Charter, and subject to confirmation where so provided, appoint to serve during his or her pleasure the head of every department and other administrative unit of the County and the officers and employees in his or her own office.
-Prior to appointing the head of any department or other administrative unit of the County Executive shall prominently display a notice on the County's webpage that there is an opening for such position for at least five business days.
+Prior to appointing the head of any department or other administrative unit of the

+County, the County Executive shall prominently display a notice on the County's webpage that there is an opening for such position for at least five business days.
 Before making any such appointment the County Executive will interview at least one minority or female candidate, provided that a female or minority individual legally qualified to hold the office to be appointed applies for such appointment.

-Article 4 of the Erie County Charter is hereby amended as follows: Article 4 -- Department of Finance-Real Property Tax Services - Charter
+Article 4 -- Department of Finance Real Property Tax Services - Charter